 - 4. Punishments. - 5.
-Commutation of sentence of death or imprisonment for life. - 6.
+Commutation of sentence. - 6.
 Fractions of terms of punishment. - 7.
 Sentence may be (in certain cases of imprisonment) wholly or partly rigorous or simple. - 8.
 Amount of fine, liability in default of payment of fine, etc. - 9.
 Limit of punishment of offence made up of several offences. - 10.
-Punishment of person guilty of one of several offences, the judgment stating that it is doubtful of which. - 11.
+Punishment of person guilty of one of several offences, judgment stating that it is doubtful of which. - 11.
 Solitary confinement. - 12.
 Limit of solitary confinement. - 13.
 Enhanced punishment for certain offences after previous conviction.